 The topics of the papers submitted must address key aspects of bipolar disorder.
 The manuscript should be based on original work that has not been published elsewhere, and should demonstrate a significant contribution from the author submitting for this award (reflected by first/last authorship on the paper).
 The paper should be submitted as an article of 2500-3500 words, formatted for publication according to the Bipolar Disorders guidelines.

 All applicants must also submit an abstract (300 words max.) corresponding to their award manuscript on the congress website at www.isbd2019.org no later than Midnight (CET) on August 1, 2018.
 Applicants who are not selected for the Samuel Gershon Award may still be considered for a poster presentation at the meeting; however, to be included in the abstract book for the conference abstracts must be submitted on the conference website.

-All applicants will be notified via email of the committee's decision by December 16, 2016.
+All applicants will be notified via email of the committee's decision by the end of November 2017.

 Please contact Christina Paternoster, ISBD Program Manager, at Christinap@isbd.org